tmohayai/ReDat/README.md

 Author: Tanaz A. Mohayai

-This module is part of a series of modules owned by the author for measurements of density and volume as alternative figure of merit for beam cooling in Muon Ionization Cooling Experiment, MICE and has an "in-progress" nature.
-Please see the descriptions in VolKDE.py for more details.
+This module is part of a series of modules owned by the author for measurements of density and volume as alternative figure of merit for beam cooling in Muon Ionization Cooling Experiment, MICE.

 To make this module work, you need to have MAUS (MICE Analysis User Software) installed,

-1 - open a terminal, and
+1 - open a terminal
 2 - enter the following command to set the environment variables to MAUS

 source /path/to/maus/env.she